 Controlling and Submitting from The Crucifix Position in Jiu-Jitsu

-Being on someone's back in rear mount is incredibly dominant position, but I think there's a good argument to be made that having him in the crucifix is even better.
+Being on someone's back in rear mount is an incredibly dominant position, but I think there's a good argument to be made that having him in the crucifix is even better.
 You see, finishing a skilled opponent from the back is much easier if you trap one of their arms with your legs so that they only have one hand left to fight the choke.
-But in the crucifix you're using four limbs - both your … [Read more...]
+But in the crucifix, you're using four limbs - both your … [Read more...]

 What Happened to the UFC?